Newcastle upon Tyne

 The campus for Newcastle University is located right in the heart of the bustling city centre.
 Around your studies, you are in the perfect location to take advantage of the city sights, the culture, and art in the city, the nightlife, food scene, shopping, and sport.
 With your Newcastle student accommodation, just a short walk away from all of this you have the perfect life for your time in Newcastle.

 The university library is the only library in the UK to be awarded five Charter Marks for excellent customer service and two Customer Service Excellence awards.
-It proves how highly student satisfaction rates for the university, and you will always have help at hand for any issues you are facing or queries you may have.
-Another highlight for students attending Newcastle University is that for three years post graduation you will receive careers support and advice for starting up a business, through the award-winning Careers Service at the university, including one-to-one sessions with a career advisor.
+It proves how high student satisfaction rates for the university, and you will always have help at hand for any issues you are facing or queries you may have.
+Another highlight for students attending Newcastle University is that for three years post-graduation you will receive career support and advice for starting up a business.
+This is through the award-winning Careers Service at the university, including one-to-one sessions with a career advisor.

 As a student at Northumbria University you’ll have access to over 130 societies, and plenty of volunteering posts to take advantage of.
 The university dates back to the 1880s and has an ever-improving reputation for research and graduate employment.
 Investment over recent years has improved the scale and quality of facilities for students to utilise.

 Cuisine From All Around The World

 Newcastle is often voted the best student city in the UK, and one of the biggest parts of student life is learning about where to find the best food, for a good price.
 Whether you are looking for some late-night grub on your way home from a club, a hangover cure at breakfast or a cheap eat during the day, you’ll find a wide range of cuisine from all over the world in this vibrant and thriving city.